Using SCAMPER to Spark Creativity in Gifted Writers

 Why It Works for Gifted Students

-In the lesson I designed, students start with a familiar fairy tale and use the SCAMPER method to rewrite it.
+In one of my favorite classroom activities, students began with a familiar fairy tale and used SCAMPER to rewrite it.
 They might eliminate a character, reverse the sequence of events, or substitute the setting entirely.
-What results is a brand-new story, shaped by the student’s imagination but grounded in narrative structure and purpose.
+The result is a brand new story shaped by curiosity and critical thinking.

 • A SCAMPER brainstorming organizer